Many homebuyers do not realize that PMI can be an option for those who might want to make offers with no appraisal contingencies.

-On the conforming front, PMI is always a great way to cover appraisal shortfalls.
+PMI is always a great way to cover appraisal shortfalls on the conforming front.

 Example: Borrower intends to put down 20% on a $600,000 purchase.
-The appraisal, however, comes in at $540,000 and the seller won’t budge.
-Instead of putting down 20% of $540,000 and then also bringing in the $60,000 appraisal shortfall, the borrower can instead just put down 10% of $540,000 and obtain single payment PMI to keep her payment about where she wanted it.
-She will still have to cover the $60,000 shortfall, but her total out of pocket cash to close will be about the same.
+The appraisal, however, comes in at $540,000, and the seller won’t budge.
+Instead of putting down 20% of $540,000 and bringing in the $60,000 appraisal shortfall, the borrower can instead just put down 10% of $540,000 and obtain a single payment PMI to keep her payment about where she wanted it.
+She will still have to cover the $60,000 shortfall, but her total out-of-pocket cash to close will be about the same.

-This is b/c most of our best jumbo investors don’t allow loan-to-value (LTV) ratios over 80% – with or without PMI.
+This is because most of our best jumbo investors don’t allow loan-to-value (LTV) ratios over 80% – with or without PMI.

 We are quoting no points jumbo loans right now as low as 2.625% – from our best jumbo investors.